V-SOUMYA/reporead/README.md

 **Read a repo before you touch it.**

-reporead is a beginner-friendly tool that helps you understand a GitHub repository *before* making your first open-source contribution.
+reporead helps beginners understand a GitHub repository *before* making their first open-source contribution.

-Instead of feeling overwhelmed by folders, files, and unfamiliar codebases, reporead explains what a project contains, where beginners should start, and how they can contribute safely.
+It explains project structure, surfaces beginner-friendly issues, and generates contribution paths when no issues exist.

 ---

-## ✨ What reporead does
+## ✨ Features

-Given a public GitHub repository URL, reporead:

-- 🔍 Fetches repository metadata (name, stars, forks, language)
+- 🔍 Analyze any public GitHub repository
-- 🗂 Analyzes the project’s folder and file structure
-- 🧭 Explains what folders and files are used for (in simple terms)
+- 🗂 Explain folders and files in simple terms
-- 📄 Detects and previews the README
+- 📄 Detect and preview README
-- 🐛 Fetches **Good First Issues** if they exist
+- 🐛 Fetch **Good First Issues** (if available)
-- 💡 Generates **AI-guided contribution paths** when no beginner issues exist
+- 💡 Generate contribution paths when no beginner issues exist

-The goal is to **reduce confusion**, **lower the barrier to entry**, and help new contributors start with confidence.
+- 🧭 Beginner-first, low-overwhelm design

 ---

 ## 🧠 How it works

-1. You paste a GitHub repository URL
+1. Paste a GitHub repository URL
-2. The backend fetches metadata, structure, README, and issues using GitHub APIs
+2. Backend fetches metadata, structure, README, and issues
-3. The frontend presents:
+3. Frontend presents:
-   - A clean project overview
+   - Project overview
-   - Simplified project structure
+   - Simplified structure
-   - Beginner-friendly contribution opportunities
+   - Contribution opportunities

-### Contribution logic
-- If **Good First Issues exist** → show and link them
+If beginner issues exist → they are shown and linked
-- If **no beginner issues exist** → generate contribution paths (docs, examples, tests, etc.)
+If no issues exist → contribution paths are generated

 ---

 ## 🛠 Tech Stack

-### Frontend
+**Frontend**
 - HTML
 - CSS
 - Vanilla JavaScript

-### Backend
+**Backend**
 - Python
 - FastAPI
-- httpx (for async GitHub API calls)
+- httpx (GitHub API)

 ---

 ## ⚠️ Python Version Compatibility (IMPORTANT)

-> **reporead will NOT run on all Python versions.**
+> This project will **NOT** work on all Python versions.

-### ✅ Supported versions
+### ✅ Supported
-- **Python 3.10**
+- Python **3.10**
-- **Python 3.11 (recommended)**
+- Python **3.11** (recommended)

-### ❌ Not supported
+### ❌ Not Supported
 - Python 3.12
 - Python 3.13
 - Python 3.14+

-FastAPI currently depends on Pydantic internals that break on Python 3.12+.
+FastAPI + Pydantic currently break on Python 3.12+.

 If you see errors like: